LeonardoResearchGroup/NetInt/README.md

 		GraphPad pad;

 		/**
-		 * Define here the size of the visualization pad
+		 * Defines the visualization pad size
 		 */
 		public void settings() {
 			size(displayWidth - 201, displayHeight - 100, P2D);
 		}

 		/**
-		 * Instantiate the classes and initialize attributes declared in this class within this method.
+		 * Instantiates the classes and initializes attributes declared in this class within this method.
 		 */
 		public void setup() {
 			pad = new GraphPad(this);